Pacific-salmon-assess/yukon-CK-ResDoc/README.md

 Code to reproduce analysis and documentation for:
 > Connors, B.M., O’Dell, A., Hunter, H., Glaser, D., Gill, J., Rossi, S., and Churchland, C. 2025.
 Stock status and biological and fishery consequences of alternative harvest and rebuilding actions for Yukon River Chinook salmon (*Oncorhynchus tshawytscha*).
 DFO Can.
 Sci.
 Advis.
 Sec.
 Res.
 Doc.
 2025/nnn. iv + 130 p.

 An in press version of the Research Document is available [here](https://github.com/Pacific-salmon-assess/yukon-CK-ResDoc/blob/dba18480b9a538ac8aec31df5903ccdb26448b88/Yukon-chinook-resdoc.4Nov2025.pdf).
+And presentation summarizing the work at regional peer-review meeting is available [here]().

 ## To reproduce the analysis:
  - Clone or fork this repository